top of page

 LOCAL GOVERNMENT

-Presentations from state, county and local political leaders and policy issues important to Santa Cruz County.
+Presentations from county and local political leaders and policy issues important to Santa Cruz County.

 CRIMINAL JUSTICE SYSTEM

 Meet leaders in law enforcement, the District Attorney, and the public defender.
-Visit the county jail and the Watsonville Courthouse.
+Visit a county jail.

-Discover the diversity and richness of the art and culture of the community which adds to the uniqueness of Santa Cruz.
+Discover the diversity and richness of the art and culture of the community which adds to the uniqueness of Santa Cruz County.

 GRADUATION

 Celebrate the year’s accomplishments and the awarding of graduation certificates.
-The begin involvement with the LSCC Alumni Association.
+Then begin involvement with the LSCC Alumni Association.

 Overview

 Class members get a rare opportunity to actually see, hear and experience, up close, how our community’s business and services work.
-You will have a chance to walk through the correctional facilities in downtown Santa Cruz and in Watsonville, tour the big trees in the San Lorenzo Valley, and hear the story of Big Creek Lumber and their mission to preserve our majestic forests, walk the fields of our county’s rich and diverse agribusinesses.
+You will have a chance to walk through correctional facilities, tour the big trees in the San Lorenzo Valley, and hear the story of Big Creek Lumber and their mission to preserve our majestic forests, walk the fields of our county’s rich and diverse agribusinesses.
 And, if you’re very lucky, get a taste of a famous Gizdich Ranch pie.

 The participants of Leadership Santa Cruz County are people who desire a broader exposure to the growing concerns of this county and who wish to discover the leaders within themselves.
 Class members have ranged from teenagers to seniors, and those in between.
 They have been newcomers and long-term residents.
 Class members and alumni reflect the diversity of the community: ethnically, geographically, professionally and economically.